-11. Statutory and/or Budget language:
+11. Statutory and/or budget language:

-Budget Proviso: SSB 5883 Section 501(22) - \$2,541,000 of the general fund -- state appropriation for fiscal year 2018 and \$2,541,000 of the general fund - state appropriation for fiscal year 2019 are provided solely for a corps of nurses located at educational service districts, as determined by the superintendent of public instruction, to be dispatched to the most needy schools to provide direct care to students, health education, and training for school staff.
+ESSB 6168 Sec.
+520 (7) - \$2,541,000 of the general fund -- state appropriation for fiscal year 2020 is provided solely for a corps of nurses located at educational service districts, as determined by the superintendent of public instruction, to be dispatched to the most needy schools to provide direct care to students, health education, and training for school staff.

-12. Other relevant information: Research supports an association between student health risk factors and increased academic challenges.
-Nurses provide expert intervention on hundreds of different health challenges for thousands of students, which improves chronic absenteeism, on time graduation rates, and student/family/community engagement.
+12. Other relevant information:

+Research supports an association between student health risk factors and increased academic challenges.
+Nurses provide expert intervention on hundreds of different health challenges for thousands of students and are often the first to identify mental health needs.
+This improves chronic absenteeism, on time graduation rates, and student, family, and community engagement.
 If funding for the SNC continues to erode, thousands of students with critical health care needs will not be served.
-If the program were ever eliminated, there would be districts (and their students) completely without RN services.
+If the program were ever eliminated, districts and students could be left without RN services as was the case before this program's inception.
 This would endanger student safety and health, lower academic achievement, increase absenteeism, and leave districts open to liability.
-Each SNC nurse administrator typically receives more than 100 technical assistance questions per month, supporting both Class II and Class I districts, Private Schools, and Charter Schools throughout the state.
+Each SNC nurse administrator typically receives more than 100 technical assistance questions per month from Class II and Class I districts, Private Schools, and Charter Schools throughout the state.
 Examples include, but not limited to:

-(1) Students with: oxygen, heart conditions, insulin pumps, anti-seizure medications that can stop breathing, feeding tubes, cancer, addiction, homelessness, suicide risks, potentially fatal anaphylactic reactions

-(2) Infections such as H1N1, enterovirus D-68, or MRSA

-(3) Accepting medication orders from out of state

-(4) Assistance in identifying resources for students with dental needs, eating disorders, depression, mental health disorders, or vision problems.
+- 1. Students with oxygen, heart conditions, insulin pumps, anti-seizure medications that can cause respiratory arrest, feeding tubes, cancer, addiction, homelessness, suicide risks, potentially fatal anaphylactic reactions - 2.
+Infectious diseases such as measles, flu, enterovirus D-68, or MRSA - 3.
+Accepting medication orders from out of state - 4.
+Assistance in identifying resources for students with dental needs, eating disorders, depression, mental health disorders, or vision problems.